Trunkis/Zombit-Crater-LEB/README.md

 ### - Some Secrets, Credits Room and a Music Disc Room
 ### - Small waterfall and a Showdown area
 ### - Optimized in file size (Trimmmed and removed the ground layer.)
+### - Downloads for 3 world sizes Java + Bedrock located in the releases

 # CREDITS | MOST CONTRIBUTED TO LEAST CONTRIBUTED
 ### Icement - Project Leader, Lead Builder, Decorator and Optimizer